 - Fasting tests include: Any cholesterol testing and any blood sugar checks.

-Low-cost lab fairs
+Low-cost lab draws

 - Coronary Risk Profile with Diabetic Screen: This test measures your cholesterol, triglycerides, HDL, LDL, and glucose levels.
 Price: $10